Aka-suvam/Panto/README.md

   -  **Sorting  Functionality** : Easily find  Furniture products based on price comparison, from low to high price or high to low price.<br></br>
   -  **Carsoul   Functionality**: Implement this fearure for Make it easy for users to find  most Best Selling products and Top Treding products.
 Made this feature without relying on any external libraries or packages.<br></br>
 -  **Cart Management**: Easily add and remove items from your cart, and see a summary of your order before checkout.
 Used Redux for Cart Management.
 -  **Checkout Page**: Integrate  Stripe Checkput page or form  for user to fill detail before making payment .
--  💳 **Payment feature** :Integrate  Stripe payment gateway for secure  seamless payment experience. <br> <br/>
+-  💳 **Payment feature** :Integrate  Stripe payment gateway for secure  seamless payment experience.
+-  **Responsive**  : Optimized website responsiveness for mobile and standard laptop screens.

  ## Used NPM packages
 -  **Notification** : Used React-Toastify NPM package for notifications . whenever user add product to cart ,remove,clear cart or change the quantify of product.<br></br>